emmahogan/emmahogan.github.io/_posts/2024-01-26-cseopenhouse.md

 categories: work
 ---

-I had a fantastic time at the CSE Research Open House today, where I presented a poster on some of my recent work.
+I had a fantastic time at the CSE Research Open House today!
+This was my first time formally presenting research related to my main thesis topic, improving computing education in prisons.
+It was great preparation for my upcoming presentation at SIGCSE in March on our experience report on teaching CS1 in prison, even though this poster was not on the same paper.
+I got meet and talk to a lot of undergraduate students, some fellow CSE Ph.D. students in other research areas, along with some of the UCSD CSE professors I've had for my graduate coursework here.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">